Makeblock-official/Makeblock-Libraries/README.md

 4. Click "File->Examples".
 Here are some test program in MakeBlockDrive->example

 5. Depending on the type of motherboard you're using, You should modify the header file.
-   For example, you are using a mCore, you should change "#include <MeOrion.h>" to "#include <MeMbot.h>" Correspondence between the board and the header file is:
+   For example, you are using a mCore, you should change "#include <MeOrion.h>" to "#include <MeMCore.h>" Correspondence between the board and the header file is:

  Orion --------  MeOrion.h